-Note 12 - Risk Management
+Note 11 - Risk Management

 The school district is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
-The district carries commercial insurance for these risks.
+Except as described below, the district carries commercial insurance for these risks.
 Settled claims resulting from these ensured risks have not exceeded commercial insurance coverage in any of the past three fiscal years.